bufferflies/tikv/scripts/docker-random/README.md

     cd scripts/docker-random
     ./make-bin.sh
     ```

+    Note that the executable is built as release target by default.
+If you wish to build it as debug target, execute the following command:

+    ```
+    ./make-bin.sh --debug
+    ```

 3. **Run the Tests**: After building the executable, execute the random tests by running the main script: